Hakeem Odoffin: Wolverhampton Wanderers and Eastleigh

-Odoffin made two appearances for the Bees before joining Wolves in January 2016 for an undisclosed fee.
+Odoffin joined Wolverhampton Wanderers in January 2016 for an undisclosed fee.
 He joined Eastleigh on loan in December 2016 where he was sent off on his debut against Southport.
 He went on to make 21 appearances for the Spitfires that season.

-He was released by Wolves at the end of the 2017–18 season, before joining Northampton Town on a two-year deal in July 2018.
+He was released by Wolves at the end of the 2017–18 season.

+Northampton Town

+Odoffin joined Northampton Town on a two-year deal in July 2018.

+Livingston

 On 30 January 2019, Odoffin signed for Scottish Premiership club Livingston.

+Hamilton Academical

 On 31 July 2020, Odoffin moved to Hamilton Academical for an undisclosed fee, signing a one-year contract.
 He was used in both defence and midfield by Hamilton and in February 2021, it was reported he had made more interceptions than any other under-23 player in Europe.
 In March 2021, he signed a one-year contract extension with Hamilton.

+Rotherham United

 In August 2021 he signed a three-year deal with Rotherham United.
 He made his debut in the first game of the 2021–22 season against Plymouth Argyle on 7 August 2021, coming on as a second-half substitute.

 On 19 May 2025, the club announced the player had left the club after rejecting a new deal.

+Luton Town

 On 10 July 2025, he joined Luton Town as a free agent.
+After the club discovered a non-musculoskeletal issue during his medical, he was not available for selection until he made his debut as a substitute on 25 October 2025 against former club Northampton Town.